pschatzmann/arduino-libfaad/README.md

 ### Memory Requirements

-I was struggling quite a bit with the memory requirements and I could only make it work on an ESP32 with a stack of 40k and by using PSRAM.
+I was struggling quite a bit with the memory requirements and I could only make it work on an ESP32 with a __stack of 60k__ and by using PSRAM.
 So to fulfill the stack requirement we need to run the decoder in a separate freertos task.

 Further details can be found in my [related blog](https://www.pschatzmann.ch/home/2023/09/12/arduino-audio-tools-faat-aac-decoder/).